lauraspberry/python/README.md

 note: pong.py and hangman.py work!

 8/7/20 - learned what modules and importing them and pypi are yesterday.
+8/8/20 - plans to learn more hopefully and leetcode projects?? or watch vids i have saved